simmi30/lnd1/docs/psbt.md

 going to use for the channel.
 Then we pause the whole process until we get a fully signed transaction back from the user.
 Unfortunately there is no reliable way to know after how much time the remote node starts to clean up and "forgets" about the pending channel.
-If the remote node is an `lnd` node, we know it's after 10 minutes. **So as long as the whole process takes less than 10 minutes, everything should work fine.**
+If the remote node is an `broln` node, we know it's after 10 minutes. **So as long as the whole process takes less than 10 minutes, everything should work fine.**

 ### Safety warning

-**DO NOT PUBLISH** the finished transaction by yourself or with another tool. lnd MUST publish it in the proper funding flow order **OR THE FUNDS CAN BE LOST**!
+**DO NOT PUBLISH** the finished transaction by yourself or with another tool. broln MUST publish it in the proper funding flow order **OR THE FUNDS CAN BE LOST**!

 This is very important to remember when using wallets like `Wasabi` for